AkramZaabi/E-commerce-Clothes-Shop/README.md

 # E-Commerce Clothes Shop

-An e-commerce platform for buying and selling clothes, built with a Vue.js front-end and a back-end API.
+An e-commerce platform for buying and selling clothes, built with a Vue.js front-end and a back-end API using native PHP.
 The project includes essential features like user authentication, product management, and a shopping cart.

 ---